pbastowski/tvflix/README.md

 #### Nuxt

-Nuxt provides the perfect, almost zero config, development environment for Vue apps.
-It provides an architecture that one can follow, when building Vue apps, without having to invent too much.
-At the same time it makes it easier to develop all, but the simplest, Vue web apps.
+Nuxt is a full-stack Vue framework.
+It provides an almost zero config development environment for building Vue apps and establishes an architecture that one can immediately follow, without having to invent the basics of folder structures, routing or state management.

 I have used it at large organisations, developing huge front-end apps (150K lines of Vue code) and at small companies.